 Dr. Kubilay Atasu joined IBM Research - Zurich in 2008, after holding research positions at Swiss Federal Institute of Technology Lausanne (EPFL) and at Imperial College London, where he worked on the automated synthesis of application-specific processors.
 At IBM Research, he initially contributed to the design and development of IBM's PowerEN (Edge-of-Network) processor.
 Later, he initiated and led the design and development of reconfigurable accelerators for high-speed text analytics.
 Currently, he is developing scalable algorithms and architectures for large-scale graph processing and machine learning.

-Kubilay was the recipient of a best paper award at the Design Automation Conference (DAC) in 2003, and at the IEEE International Conference on Application-specific Systems, Architectures and Processors (ASAP) in 2008.
-He was a program co-chair of ASAP 2013, a general co-chair of ASAP 2014, and a program co-chair of the 10th HiPEAC Workshop on Reconfigurable Computing.
-He served in the program committees of ASAP, FPL, FPT DATE, ICPP, and CF conferences, and is a member of the Editorial Board of Springer's Journal of Signal Processing Systems (JSPS).
-In 2016, Kubilay taught the "Parallel Computer Architecture" course at the University of Tuebingen.
+Dr. Atasu was the recipient of a best paper award at the Design Automation Conference (DAC) in 2003, and at the IEEE International Conference on Application-specific Systems, Architectures and Processors (ASAP) in 2008.
+He was a program co-chair of the ASAP 2013 Conference, a general co-chair of the ASAP 2014 Conference, and a program co-chair of the 10th HiPEAC Workshop on Reconfigurable Computing.
+Dr. Atasu served in the program committees of ASAP, FPL, FPT DATE, ICPP, and CF conferences, and is a member of the Editorial Board of Springer's Journal of Signal Processing Systems (JSPS).
+In Spring 2016, he taught the "Parallel Computer Architecture" course at the University of Tuebingen for MSc. students.